Accra Fertility Centre

-Every Family deserves its own bundle of Joy
+” Every family deserves its bundle of joy “

 State-of-the-Art IVF/ICSI Equipment

-Multiple image analysis, videography and fluorescence microscopy stations throughout the laboratory areas aids us in the study of human oocytes, embryos and sperm.
+Multiple image analysis, videography and fluorescence microscopy stations throughout the laboratory areas helps us to study human oocytes, embryos and sperm.

-Other equipment in the lab include a non-contact Octax laser for opening the embryonic zona, embryo biopsy and laser ablation of cells.
+Other equipments in the lab include a non-contact Octax Laser for opening the embryonic zona, embryo biopsy and laser ablation of cells.
 Meiotic spindles in living oocytes are visualized non-invasively using polarized light and the Oocyte Imaging System.
 This amazing new tool has been instrumental in developing cryopreservation protocols for human eggs and assessing disturbances in meiotic spindle formation after warming.

 In-Vitro Fertilization (IVF)